oracle/python-oracledb/doc/src/api_manual/module.rst

     value is only used in python-oracledb Thin mode.
 The ``wallet_password`` parameter is not needed for cwallet.sso files that are used in the python-oracledb Thick mode.

+    The ``access_token`` parameter is expected to be a string or a 2-tuple or a callable.
+If it is a string, it specifies an Azure AD OAuth2 token used for Open Authorization (OAuth 2.0) token based authentication.
+If it is a 2-tuple, it specifies the token and private key strings used for Oracle Cloud Infrastructure (OCI) Identity and Access Management (IAM) token based authentication.
+If it is a callable, it returns either a string or a 2-tuple used for OAuth 2.0 or OCI IAM token based authentication and is useful when the pool needs to expand and create new connections but the current authentication token has expired.
+This value is used in both the python-oracledb Thin and Thick modes.

     The ``host`` parameter is expected to be a string which specifies the name or IP address of the machine hosting the listener, which handles the initial